Dr. Galupo is Professor of Psychology

 Interpretation of Gender: Maryland Morning w/ Sheilah Kast

-Mitchell, R. C.*, Gynkiewicz, A.*, Panzarello, A.* & Galupo, M. P. (2015, In Press).
+Mitchell, R. C.*, Panzarello, A.*, Gynkiewicz, A.*, & Galupo, M. P. (2015, In Press).
 Sexual minority and heterosexual former foster youth: A comparison of abuse experiences and trauma related beliefs.
-Journal of Child Sexual Abuse.
+Journal of Gay and Lesbian Social Services.

 Boyer, C. R.* & Galupo, M. P. (2015, In Press).
 Attitudes toward individuals in same-sex and cross-sex encounters: Implications for Bisexuality.
 Journal of Bisexuality, 15(1).

 Galupo, M. P., Henise, S. B.**, & Davis, K. S.* (2014).
 Transgender microaggressions in the context of friendship: Patterns of experience across friends' sexual orientation and gender identity.
 Psychology of Sexual Orientation and Gender Diversity, 1(4), 461-470.